-Type 1 is a font format which came to market together with PostScript and the Apple LaserWriter.
-This is the reason why the font format is sometimes called PostScript Type 1, even though you can also print these font on non-PostScript devices since the early nineties.
+Type 1 is a font format which came to market around 1984, together with PostScript and the Apple LaserWriter.
+This is the reason why the font format is sometimes called PostScript Type 1, even though you can also print these fonts on non-PostScript devices since the early nineties.

 Since Type 1 is nearly 40 years old, it is positively ancient in technology terms.
 The format has effectively been superseded by OpenType, which keeps all the advantages of Type 1 and adds cross-platform compatibility and a slew of sophisticated typographic features.

 Some of the key limitations of Type 1:

 - It does not allow for more than 256 glyphs (character shapes) to be included in a single font.
 There is a special flavor of Type 1, called CID fonts, that gets around this limitation but it relies on a rather rigid ‘character collections’ mechanism.
 Old (pre-2003) output devices sometimes cannot handle CID fonts properly.

 - Type 1 fonts are not cross-platform.
 There are tools to convert Mac fonts to Windows and vice versa but the conversion can be a hassle.